epipolarity/Directory-Sizes/README.md

 - Rename config.ini.template to config.ini
 - Change root_directory to the directory you want to analyse.
 - Specify names of top level folders to ignore, separated by commas
+- Specify number of threads to use - seems to work best when equal to number of physical cores
 - Specify whether to only iterrogate folders to which you have write access.
 - Specify a minimum directory size in GB for console output (0=output all).
+- Specify the csv file to generate
+- Specify whether to report in bytes, gigabytes or both

 Run python sizes.py